Our Ogres Are Hungrier

 - Warhammer Ogres have a society influenced by the Mongols, and wield a strange form of Gut Magic, which depends on what the caster ate.
 They literally worship the concept of hunger and practice rampant cannibalism, eating both other sentient races and their own kind; a Klingon Promotion generally entails the usurper devouring its predecessor.
 Some are captured by the Skaven to be turned into Rat Ogres.

-- In the spinoff Blood Bowl, Ogres are "big guys", strong (have five strength and can throw teammates), stupid (have a chance of forgetting what they are doing) and hungry (when ever they throw a teammate, they have a chance to try to eat them instead).
+- In the spinoff Blood Bowl, Ogres are "big guys", strong (have five strength and can throw teammates), stupid (have a chance of forgetting what they are doing) and surprisingly fast and agile for their size (5 movement and 2 agility, higher than the average Big Guy who usually have an agility of only 1 and are ofteneven slower).
+They're also the only Big Guy-class player to get their own team.

 - Warhammer 40,000